 The Galen Institute logo is a conceptual depiction of a central problem in the health sector that affects Americans under age 65 without health coverage.
 The horizontal axis above represents a given individual’s income.
 The vertical axis represents the likelihood that individual is eligible for health coverage and the value of taxpayer subsidies for the coverage.

-People on the left side of the scale with the very lowest incomes are most likely to qualify for taxpayer-supported health programs, especially Medicaid, although in some states, even the poorest residents may remain uninsured if they don ‘t meet certain qualifications.
+People on the left side of the scale with the very lowest incomes are most likely to qualify for taxpayer-supported health programs, especially Medicaid, the Children’s Health Insurance Program, or the Affordable Care Act.

-Working Americans with incomes of around $25,000 are most likely to be uninsured and are caught in the trough, which we call the Galen Gap.
-They earn too much to qualify for public programs but are unlikely to have the good jobs that provide health insurance as a tax-free benefit.
+At least 28 million Americans who don’t qualify for either public programs or employer-provided health insurance still are likely to be uninsured and are caught in the trough, which we call the Galen Gap.
+They earn too much to qualify for public programs, often can’t afford their premiums and deductibles under the Affordable Care Act, and don’t have the good jobs that provide health insurance as a tax-preferred benefit.

 It is those who fall into the Galen Gap to whom the efforts of the Galen Institute are dedicated.
-We believe that many more people would have access to medical services and affordable health insurance if these inequities were addressed by providing refundable tax credits directly to the uninsured.
+We believe that many more people would have access to medical services and affordable health insurance if these inequities were addressed.
+Our policy proposal, Health Care Choices 20/20, explains how.